By Cat, January 2007 (Photo, right, from I Can’t Believe It’s Not Butter.com (9))

 This is, in fact, what was found to be the problem.
 The process of interesterification is random (not controlled by enzymes) so that the individual fatty acids are free to attach to the glycerol backbone in any of its three positions.
 But in natural fats, an unsaturated fatty acid will never be found in the middle position, because of the kink in the unsaturated (cis) fatty acids.
 The body treats as toxic any interesterified fat molecule with a cis fatty acid in the middle position; this toxicity is known to affect sugar metabolism in a harmful way.

-For more detail about this study, refer to my article Trans Fats: A Modern Problem (links to my old site) (update link in text when move article).
+For more detail about this study, refer to my article Trans Fats: No longer Recognized as Safe.
 See also Mercola’s website for more on interesterified fats (11).

 If our 100-year deadly experiment with trans and other unnatural fats has proven anything, it is that in biological systems, geometry is everything; just as the pieces of jig-saw puzzles will only connect in specific places, so it is with biochemical molecules.